Sonoma Garden Park Master Plan Update

 Help determine the future of Sonoma Garden Park!

-* Read the Plan * Leave Comments * Attend our Dec.
-9 Community Workshop *
+* Read the Plan * Leave Comments * Attend an Upcoming Workshop (TBA) *

 Sonoma Garden Park is a 6.1-acre city-owned park to the southeast of downtown Sonoma, and Sonoma Ecology Center has managed the park since 1993.
 In that time we’ve made many investments in developing the infrastructure at Sonoma Garden Park, a task made easier and more transparent by developing a Master Plan for the park that the public and city leaders can refer to.